AntoniaJost/geoarches_evaluation/cmorisation/docs/USAGE.md

 * Add the path where your cloned respository lies (`repo_dir`).
 * Define the path where your data will be stored (```log_dir```).
 * Adjust all params in the `cmorise.global_attributes` part according to your likings.
-* You can also specify variable/unit mappings and pressure levels, but if you want to be CF-compliant, I'd recommend to leave them as they are.
-* ℹ️ The param `unit_mapping.time_slice_daily` limits your daily runs.
-It will not process (daily) data beyond the end date that you put here.

 The 2 minimum things you have to adjust here are: